 The key to effective RAG-based compression is precision-focused retrieval.
 Returning the top 3 most relevant passages (typically 400-600 tokens) rather than top 10 (1,500-2,000 tokens) reduces input costs by 60-70% while often maintaining or improving answer quality.
 The additional passages beyond the top 3-5 typically add noise rather than signal, degrading accuracy while increasing costs.
 Our analysis on embedding quality vs vector database performance explores how embedding model selection impacts retrieval precision and compression effectiveness.

-A technical documentation system we built for a SaaS company demonstrates this approach.
-They have 4.2 million tokens of product documentation.
-Their initial implementation retrieved the top 15 chunks per query, creating prompts averaging 6,800 tokens.
-Accuracy: 81%.
-Cost per query: $0.08.
-We optimized retrieval to return only the top 4 most relevant chunks (with reranking to improve precision), creating prompts averaging 1,400 tokens.
-Accuracy improved to 87% because the model received more signal and less noise.
-Cost per query dropped to $0.02.
-The combination of better precision and aggressive compression delivered both cost reduction and quality improvement.
+Consider a technical documentation system over 4.2 million tokens of product docs.
+A naive implementation retrieving the top 15 chunks per query creates prompts averaging 6,800 tokens, lands accuracy around 81%, and runs roughly $0.08 per query.
+Optimize retrieval to return only the top 4 most relevant chunks (with reranking to improve precision), and prompts shrink to ~1,400 tokens, accuracy climbs above 85% because the model receives more signal and less noise, and cost per query drops to ~$0.02.
+The combination of better precision and aggressive compression delivers both cost reduction and quality improvement.
 Understanding when reranking improves RAG performance helps determine optimal retrieval strategies.

-Chunk Size Optimization: Smaller, more granular chunks (200-300 tokens) allow more precise retrieval than large chunks (800-1,000 tokens), reducing context needed per query.
+Smaller, more granular chunks (200-300 tokens) allow more precise retrieval than large chunks (800-1,000 tokens), reducing context needed per query.
 However, this requires higher-quality embeddings to maintain retrieval accuracy.
-Test different chunk sizes with your content—factual content typically works better with smaller chunks (200-400 tokens), while conceptual material benefits from larger chunks (600-800 tokens) that preserve more context.
+Test different chunk sizes with your content, factual content typically works better with smaller chunks (200-400 tokens), while conceptual material benefits from larger chunks (600-800 tokens) that preserve more context.
 Choosing the right embedding model for RAG and semantic search is critical for this optimization.

 Conversation History and State Management